grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/azuread/index.md

 ## Create the Microsoft Entra ID application

-To enable the Azure AD OAuth2, register your application with Entra ID.
+To enable the Azure AD/Entra ID OAuth, register your application with Entra ID.

 1. Log in to [Azure Portal](https://portal.azure.com), then click **Microsoft Entra ID** in the side menu.